Kimmy Dora: Kambal sa Kiyeme

-Kimmy Dora: Kambal sa Kiyeme (theatrically named as Kimmy Dora) is a 2009 Filipino comedy film co-produced and directed by Joyce Bernal and written by Chris Martinez, starring Eugene Domingo.
+Kimmy Dora: Kambal sa Kiyeme (simply known as Kimmy Dora) is a 2009 Filipino comedy film co-produced and directed by Joyce Bernal and written by Chris Martinez, starring Eugene Domingo.
 It is the first installment of the Kimmy Dora film series.
+The film tells the story of twin sisters Kimmy and Dora, both played by Eugene Domingo.
 The film is a co-production of Spring Films and MJM Productions and was distributed to theaters nationwide on September 2, 2009 by Solar Entertainment Corporation and Star Cinema.

-The film tells the story of twin sisters Kimmy and Dora, both played by Eugene Domingo.

-The film also served as the launching movie for Domingo.
+The film also served as the first theatrical debut for Domingo.